 The top priority for a pet parent is to ensure that a dog’s diet is safe and that it can be considered nutritious enough.
 Although dogs are omnivores, many dog owners have a lot of queries regarding the feeding of their furry friends with raw meat, especially raw chicken.
-This article answers all questions regarding a dog’s diet with regard to raw chicken, such as can dogs consume raw chicken bones, what to do if your dog ingests chicken bones, and how to prepare chicken for your dog properly.
+This article answers all questions regarding a dog’s diet with regard to raw chicken, such as can dogs consume raw chicken bones, what to do if your dog ingests chicken bones, and how to prepare chicken for your dog properly.so are you still figuring out can dogs eat raw chicken? then you must need to know this.

 Benefits of Feeding Raw Chicken